bernd-harder/Type-Less/README.md

-# Simplest-Launcher
+# Simplest Launcher
-A very simple launcher to launch your scripts and applications from a Linux desktop
+A very simple python script to launch your applications, scripts and commands from a Linux desktop by the click of a button